DimpiMittal/codsoft-project/README.md

 ### Technologies used in these projects are :
 These projects showcase my proficiency with the following technologies:

+*Programming Language:
-Programming Language: Python
+Python

-Data Manipulation & Analysis: Pandas, NumPy
+*Data Manipulation & Analysis:
+Pandas
+NumPy

+*Machine Learning:
-Machine Learning: Scikit-learn
+Scikit-learn

+*Data Visualization:
-Data Visualization: Matplotlib
+Matplotlib

+*Development Environment:
-Development Environment: Jupyter Notebook
+Jupyter Notebook

 ## 1. Credit Card Fraud Detection💳
 Description: This project focuses on detecting fraudulent credit card transactions using machine learning.
 The dataset includes a wide range of features that contribute to predicting whether a given transaction is legitimate or fraudulent.